lgngrvs/logangraves.com/posts/about.md

 An incomplete list of things I love can be found on the [Aesthetics](/aesthetics) page.

-Some other things I care about and enjoy include hanging out with friends, bouldering, writing blog posts, un-designing, writing and playing music, the interrobang (`‽`), and watching [minecraft videos](https://hermitcraft.com/).
+Some other things I care about and enjoy include hanging out with friends, bouldering, hiking, writing, un-designing, writing and playing music, the interrobang (`‽`), and watching [minecraft videos](https://hermitcraft.com/).

 For info on what I'm up to right now, see [Now](now).